davoodifard/python_examples/README.md

-# python
+# Python examples
-some fun code with python
+Some funny code with Python